data-integrations/google-cloud/docs/GCSFileBlob-batchsource.md

-# Google Cloud Storage Text File Sink
+# Google Cloud Storage File Blob Reader

 Description
 -----------
-This plugin writes records to one or more text files in a directory on Google Cloud Storage.
+This plugin reads the entire content of a Google Cloud Storage object into a single record.
+It can be used in situations where an object is small enough to fit in memory and cannot be split.
+For example, it may make sense to read XML objects in this way.

 Cloud Storage allows world-wide storage and retrieval of any amount of data at any time.
 You can use Cloud Storage for a range of scenarios including serving website content,